zharuosi/blog/source/_posts/propeller-concepts.md

 $$ \eta_0 = \frac{T V_A}{2\pi nQ} $$
 - Propulsive efficiency:
 $$ \eta_t = \frac{R V}{2\pi nQ} \approx \frac{1-t}{1-w} \eta_0$$

 Because of the wake, the propulsive efficiency for a propeller can be greater than 1.0.
-It means the propeller reduced the ship resistance by taking advantage of its wake.
+It means the propeller can reduce the ship resistance by taking advantage of its wake.

 <img src="https://quantapublication.files.wordpress.com/2011/04/3.jpg" width="50%" height="50%">